openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Binding the Issued Credential to the identifier of the End-User possessing that Credential {#credential-binding}

 Issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
-Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a Credential is the same End-User to whom it was issued.
-For non-cryptographic type of binding and Credentials issued without any binding, see Implementations Considerations sections (#claim-based-binding) and (#no-binding).
+Cryptographic binding allows the Verifier to verify during the presentation of a Credential that the End-User presenting a Credential is the same End-User to whom that Credential was issued.
+For non-cryptographic type of binding and Credentials issued without any binding, see Implementation Considerations sections (#claim-based-binding) and (#no-binding).

 Note that claims in the Credential are usually about the End-User who possesses it, but can be about another entity.